Ancient and medieval history and culture

 The Junior Freshman year

-In the Junior Freshman (first) year you will take a mixture of courses in Ancient history, Art history and Medieval history, dividing your time equally between the three disciplines.
-In total, there are approximately twelve hours of timetabled study per week depending on the options chosen.
+In the Junior Freshman (first) year you will take a combination of courses in Ancient history, Art history and Medieval history, dividing your time equally between the three disciplines.
+In total, there are approximately twelve hours of timetabled study per week.
+It is possible to substitute the courses in Ancient history to take Latin at beginner’s or advanced level.

-- Ancient history introduces key aspects of Greek and Roman art, archaeology, architecture, history and mythology.
-Topics covered include the Athenian invention of democracy; Rome's emergence as an imperial power; war, conflict and colonisation; the social context of art and architecture; and the myths and religions of the ancient world.
-There is also a language option for those who wish to learn Latin.
+• Ancient history introduces key aspects of Greek and Roman art, archaeology, architecture, history and mythology.
+Topics covered include the Athenian invention of democracy; Rome’s emergence as an imperial power; war, conflict and colonisation; and the social context of art and architecture, including the legacy of Greek and Roman artistic expression.

 The second and third years

 In the second year all students are required to take the three compulsory modules: Europe, 1250-1500: Religion, death and culture; Greek history or Roman imperial history; Medieval art.
-The remaining modules may be taken from any of the three disciplines - including possibilities in Irish, British and European medieval history, Latin, architectural history and archaeology.
+The remaining modules are chosen from a range offered by the three disciplines, for example Irish, British and European medieval history, Latin (if taken in first year), architectural history, and the archaeology of the Greek and Roman worlds.

-In their third year all students take the interdisciplinary module on Rome, which is taught by specialists from all three disciplines.
+In their third year all students take the interdisciplinary module on the ancient and medieval city Rome, which is taught by specialists from the three disciplines.
 The remaining modules must include at least one module from each of the three main subject areas.
-The selection currently offered includes: The Aegean Bronze Age; Greek archaeology; Roman archaeology; Roman Britain; Viking raiders; The reign of Charlemagne; The Crusades; Romanesque art and architecture; Art in the Age of Chivalry; The Hundred Years War; Renaissance Florence, c.1348-c.1527; Painting and sculpture in the Italian Renaissance; and Medieval religion, c.1215-1517.
-There is also the possibility of taking a field trip module.
+The selection currently offered includes: Aegean Bronze Age; Greek archaeology; Roman archaeology; Roman Britain; Viking raiders; the reign of Charlemagne; The Crusades; Romanesque art and architecture; Art in the Age of Chivalry; Hundred Years War; Renaissance Florence, c.1348-c.1527; Painting and sculpture in the Italian Renaissance; and Medieval religion, c.1215-1517.
+There is also the possibility of taking a field trip module in both years; so far we have been to Northumbria in northern England and Florence in Italy.

 In their fourth year all students are required to write a dissertation on a topic of their choice.
-This gives you a chance both to investigate thoroughly an area that particularly interests you and to develop independent research skills.
+This gives you an opportunity both to investigate thoroughly an area that particularly interests you and to develop independent research skills.
 Of two further modules taken, students are free to specialise in an area that particularly interests them or to maintain a broad base of courses across the disciplines.
-Offerings currently include Hellenistic and Roman Egypt; Cyprus: Entertainment and spectacle in the ancient world; Hellenistic Kings and Cities; Empire and papacy in the eleventh century; Norman Conquests 1048-1169; Medieval warfare; and the Art of Sanctity.
+Offerings currently include Hellenistic and Roman Egypt; Cyprus: Entertainment and spectacle in the ancient world; Hellenistic kings and cities; Empire and papacy in the eleventh century; Norman conquests 1048-1169; Medieval warfare; and the Art of Sanctity.

 Trinity College maintains a wide range of international links with universities across Europe – from France to Cyprus.
 Many foreign universities now teach courses in English too, and through the Erasmus exchange programme it may be possible to spend the Senior Freshman (second) year abroad.